codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-codefresh-account.md

 ## 3. Verify Your Account Details

 Once Codefresh reads your details from your Identity provider it will present to you the account details for your new account.
-Review your account details, make the relevant changes, and click *SIGN UP*.
+Review your account details, make the relevant changes, and click *NEXT*.

 {% include
 image.html